ghss-vazhakkad/Library-Management-System/README.md

 ```

 # Build notes
+## 5 July 2023
+* Added splash screen
+* Changed the action of modify buttonb to login button in splash
+* Changed main window to maximized by default

 ## 4 July 2023
 * Added function to delete book
 * Added function to edit book